BelaPlatform/bela_newBlog/docs/_posts/2021-07-30-suspended-circles-tove-grimstad-bang.markdown

 {% include single-image.html fileName="suspended-circles/03.png" caption="Various shots of the Trill Craft breakout and sensor experiments including the syncopated sensor patterns."%}

 As I was working with movement and hoped to build a tangible musical instrument, I started exploring conductive materials and textile surfaces.
 I used the Trill craft sensor and made a textile interface for easy, non-permanent connections, following [Becky Stewart’s tutorial](https://learn.bela.io/tutorials/trill-sensors/working-with-trill-craft/#conductive-fabric-and-thread).

+{% include single-image.html fileName="suspended-circles/05.png" %}

 Using a Bela board, Pd (Pure Data) for programming and the Trill craft I explored different materials using sound as an output.
 Using simple oscillators in Pd, with the sensor data controlling frequency and/or amplitude, I explored different ways to get rich and varying sonic responses from touch input, e.g. squeezing or pulling resulting in gradually increasing pitch.
 I then crafted a variety of ‘sensor’ materials from a mix of conductive and non-conductive materials.

 ## Making syncopation physical